learnrelay/learnrelay/content/connections/cursors-pagination.md

 Relay comes with its own standard for pagination defining arguments to connection fields that provide a convenient way to realize pagination in a Relay app.

-This concept really shines when combined with other constraints, like sorting or filtering of a connection.
+This concept really shines when combined with other constraints, like the sorting or filtering of a connection.

 ## Slicing a connection

-When we slice a connection, we only query a (usually) small amount of consecutive nodes in the connection.
+When we slice a connection, we only query a (normally) small amount of consecutive nodes in the connection.
 We can choose at which end of the connection we want to pick nodes, so we end up with two possibilities

 * using the `first` argument, we can query the first few nodes of a connection
 * using the `last` argument, we can query the last few nodes of a connection